Garuda1/unixlib/README.md

     $ make re

 The compiled lib will be accessible as `unixlib.a`.
 This can be changed in the Makefile.
 Its header, unixlib.h, is available in the root directory.
+Just link your object files to `unixlib.a` and include `unixlib.h` in your source files/headers.

 # Documentation

-Every function from the library is defined in `unixlib.h`.
-Further informations about the function are available in its corresponding source file (e.g. `atoi` in `source/atoi.c`).
+Every function, structure, or global variable from the library is defined in `unixlib.h`.
+Documentation regarding a specific feature can be found in the corresponding source file.